ringcentral/integration-blog/_posts/2019-05-24-use-react-hooks-with-storage-as-global-state-management.md

 ## Use storage hook

 So let’s start to create a customized react hook with global storage.
-Following is the core source code of [use-global-storage](https://github.com/embbnux/use-global-storage):
+The following is the core source code of [use-global-storage](https://github.com/embbnux/use-global-storage):

 ```js
 import { useState, useEffect } from 'react';